withastro/astro/packages/integrations/sitemap/README.md

 See detailed explanation of sitemap specific options on [sitemap.org](https://www.sitemaps.org/protocol.html).

 :exclamation: This integration uses 'astro:build:done' hook.
-The hook exposes only generated page paths.
+The hook exposes generated page paths only.
 So with present version of Astro the integration has no abilities to analyze a page source, frontmatter etc. The integration can add `changefreq`, `lastmod` and `priority` attributes only in a batch or nothing.

 __astro.config.mjs__